solaranamnesis/ottohahn/README.md

 No sooner had Mr. Darwin peered through the microscope on one of the finest specimens when he started up from his seat and exclaimed:

-"Almighty God! what a wonderful discovery!
+"Almighty God!
+What a wonderful discovery!
 Wonderful!"

 And after a pause of silent reflection he added: